Further education college gets a lesson in media coverage thanks to Holyrood PR

 Edinburgh’s Telford College provides a wide range of career related programmes to help learners progress into work or University education.
 Currently the college has around 17,000 students and 600 members of staff.
 Further information can be found on the Edinburgh’s Telford College website.

-The article was secured as part of a PR campaign by Holyrood Partnership.
+The article was secured as part of a PR campaign by Holyrood PR.